 FAQs in Relation to Legal Requirements for Debt Collection for Attorneys

-What are two things prohibited by the Fair Debt Collection Practices Act?
+What is prohibited by the Fair Debt Collection Practices Act?

 The FDCPA forbids debt collectors from using abusive or deceptive tactics, and it doesn’t allow them to contact debtors at inconvenient times or places.